snakeisaround/LinguisticCrocodile/README.md

 # LinguisticCrocodile
-This bot will provide us the opportunity to pricipate in the most popular game of our close group
+This bot will provide us the opportunity to participate in the most popular game of our close group.